 The fair value is an estimate of the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The following table summarises the fair value of assets and liabilities not measured at fair value on the Group's statement of financial position.

 Balanced risk taking for strength and stability.